API Reference

 cube["rotate", cmdx.Degrees] = (35, 50, 30)

-# Every simulation needs a scene
+# Every simulation needs a solver

-assert isinstance(scene, cmdx.DagNode)
+assert isinstance(solver, cmdx.DagNode)

-assert isinstance(rigid, cmdx.DagNode)
+assert isinstance(marker, cmdx.DagNode)

 # Allow start frame to evaluate before progressing